SuperOfficeDocs/superoffice-docs/docs/document/cloud/legacy/office-365/troubleshooting.md

 There is no support in the SuperOffice Microsoft 365 SharePoint integration for using **Document Center** for the SuperOffice Archive, it needs to be a **Document library**.

-## Update access rights for the users (b)
+## Update access rights for the users

-### During login to CRM Online with Microsoft 365 authentication activated (N/A for SuperID with IDP)
+### During login to CRM Online with Microsoft 365 authentication activated

+> [!NOTE]
+> Not available for SuperID with IDP

 * "We were unable to log you in through Microsoft 365.
 Error: access_denied."

-![x -screenshot][img2]
+![ Error: access_denied -screenshot][img2]

-This is due to users does not have sufficient read access to the SharePoint Group area where the Integration App is, and/or users do not have sufficient read access to the SharePoint root area.
+This is due to users do not have sufficient read access to the SharePoint Group area where the Integration App is, and/or users do not have sufficient read access to the SharePoint root area.

 ### During the upload of new templates or creating new documents in SharePoint

 #### Error saving document

-![imagerlog.png -screenshot][img3]
+![Error saving document -screenshot][img3]

 #### No access

-![imageqvkbj.png -screenshot][img4]
+![No access -screenshot][img4]

 #### An error ocurred while saving

-![imagela1cd.png -screenshot][img5]
+![No access -screenshot][img5]

 1. Update access rights